andrewchungxam/XamarinTestCloudReference/README.md

 -------

-Thank you to JWhite, Mahdi, Brandon, June, Mike Watson, Brad, and Ian Leatherbury
+Thank you to JWhite, Mahdi, Brandon, June, Mike Watson, Brad, AdamB, and Ian Leatherbury